Golden Dolphin III

 North – SS Turkia

-• The SS Turkia was built in 1909 by Earles Shipbuilding and Engineering Co. in Hall (England).
-The cargo ship, then named Livorno, had a length of 91m, a width of 13m and a tonnage of 1671 tons and was used for various trade routes within Northern Europe.
-Between 1920 and 1935, the ship was sold to Greece and renamed.
-In May 1941, the SS Turkia was on its way from New York to Piraeus.
-The cargo consisted of explosives, vehicles, electrical cables and weapons.
-She sank near the Suez Canal and there are two stories about it: Fire broke out on board and/or she was hit by a bomb and sank.
-At a depth of between 10m and 24m, beautifully overgrown with soft and hard corals, it is an experience for the diver.
+• The SS Turkia was built way back in 1909 by Earles Shipbuilding and Engineering Co. in Hull, England.
+This cargo ship, originally called Livorno, was 91 meters long, 13 meters wide, and weighed 1671 tons.
+It used to sail various trade routes around Northern Europe.
+Then, between 1920 and 1935, it was sold to Greece and got its new name.
+In May 1941, the SS Turkia was on its way from New York to Piraeus, loaded with explosives, vehicles, electrical cables, and weapons.
+It sank near the Suez Canal, and there are two theories about what happened: either a fire broke out on board, or it was hit by a bomb and went down.
+Lying between 10 and 24 meters deep, and beautifully covered in soft and hard corals, it's an incredible dive experience!

 Deep South: St. Johns – Abu Fandera

-• St. John's Cave, this chain of five reefs lives up to its name.
-Umm Hararim impresses with its unique cave system.
-In the shallow area, surrounded by a wonderful hard coral garden, the main reef is perforated like a Swiss cheese on its south-west side.
-The corridors, most of which are open at the top, are easy to dive, overgrown with red coral and the play of light on the bright sandy bottom is unique.
-Hatchetfish gather in darker corners, blue-spotted stingrays search for crabs in the sand......there are desktop pictures!
+• St. John's Cave, a chain of five reefs, totally lives up to its name!
+Umm Hararim is super cool with its unique cave system.
+In the shallower parts, surrounded by a gorgeous hard coral garden, the main reef on its southwest side is full of holes, just like Swiss cheese.
+Most of these passages are open towards the top, making them easy to dive through.
+They're covered in red coral, and the way the light plays on the bright sandy bottom is just magical.
+You'll spot hatchetfish hanging out in darker spots and blue-spotted rays digging for crabs in the sand... seriously, it's like a screensaver come to life!

-• Abu Fandera, dozens of ergs (reef blocks) at a depth of 15m to 20m, overgrown with beautiful soft corals, awaken the explorer's instinct.
+• At Abu Fandera, dozens of ergs (reef blocks) at depths of 15m to 20m, covered in beautiful soft corals, are just waiting to spark your explorer's instinct.

 Brother Islands – Elphinstone

-• The Brother Islands are undoubtedly one of the world's best dive sites.
-Rising steeply from great depths, two small islands, Big Brother and Little Brother, lie isolated in the Red Sea on the open sea, around 60 km from the coast.
+• The Brother Islands are hands down some of the best dive spots on the planet!
+Rising steeply from the deep, these two small islands, Big Brother and Little Brother, sit all alone in the open Red Sea, about 60 km off the coast.

-• About one kilometer north of Little Brother is Big Brother.
-The lighthouse, built in 1883, is located in the middle of the island.
-The highlight for every diver there is certainly a dive on the wreck of the NUMIDIA.
-The British steel & screw steamer was on its way from Glasgow to Bombay & Calcutta when it ran aground at full speed on the northern tip of the reef on the night of July 20, 1901.
-A few weeks later, the Numidia sank and now lies on edge between 12m and 80m deep on the reef.
+• About a kilometer north of Little Brother, you'll find Big Brother.
+Right in the middle of the island, there's a lighthouse built in 1883.
+But the real highlight for any diver here is definitely a dive at the NUMIDIA wreck.
+This British steel and screw steamer was on its way from Glasgow to Bombay & Calcutta when it ran full speed onto the northern tip of the reef on the night of July 20, 1901.
+A few weeks later, the Numidia sank and now lies upright on the reef between 12m and 80m deep.

 (Source: Golden Dolphin Safari World)